I Want To...

 The following goals and outcome measures for the program have been established:

-- Ninety percent of program graduates are expected to take the Commission on Dietetics Registration (CDR) credentialing exam for dietitian nutritionists within 12 months of program completion.
+At least 90% of program graduates take the CDR dietitian credentialing exam within 12 months of program completion.*

-- At least 80 percent of program alumni will achieve a first-time passing score on the RD exam.
+At least 80% of program graduates will achieve a first-time passing score on the RD exam.

 Program Completion Rate and Pass Rate on the RD Exam

-The MSPH/RD program has maintained a 98-percent completion rate since its inception in 2007, and 100% of graduates have achieved first-time passing score on the RD exam.
+The MSPH/RD program has maintained a 98-percent completion rate since its inception in 2007, and 100% of graduates have achieved first-time passing scores on the RD exam.

 Outcome data is available upon request.